 The cocktail is light and refreshing, with the flavor of slightly sweetened rhubarb; lightly tart and tangy.

 The cocktail glass is rimmed with sugar and a bit of cinnamon giving it extra sweetness but not too much!

-An ounce of the syrup is shaken in a cocktail shaker with two ounces of vodka.
-It’s poured over ice and topped off with club soda for a refreshing fizz.
+Strain over fresh ice and top off with club soda for a refreshing fizz.

 The rhubarb vodka cocktail is very thirst quenching and a fun way to use fresh rhubarb during its short season.

 The cocktail recipe is all about harvesting the sweetened juice for the cocktail and does not use the pulp.

 You can use the pulp in Rhubarb Fool, eat it over yogurt (plain or strawberry), or ice cream.
 Fold it into muffin mix.
 It’s a shame to let it go to waste with rhubarb season being so short!

 To make a version without vodka, follow the instructions to make the rhubarb puree and extract the juice.
 Pour 1-2 ounces of the juice into a glass filled with ice and top with sparkling water or club soda (stir too)!